 What We Do

 TRAC Fellows serve as peer writing coaches who hold individual and small group draft conferences, read and respond with written feedback to drafts of student works-in-progress, assist students conducting research, and act as resources for students using instructional technologies.
-Each fellow works with no more than 12–15 students.
+Each fellow works with no more than 10–15 students.
 Large classes therefore require more than one fellow.
-Fellows do not grade student papers.
-Nor do they play any other role in determining grades.
-Fellows consult with faculty on the use of new instructional technologies, assignment design, and effective use of write-to-learn activities.
+Fellows do not grade student papers, nor do they play any other role in determining grades.
+Fellows also consult with faculty on the use of new instructional technologies, assignment design, and effective use of write-to-learn activities.

 Training